dmikic/jumper-challenge/README.md

-# Jumper challenge
+# Jumper Challenge

-## Getting start
+## Getting Started

-There's 2 directories into this repository with a README.md for each of those to have more informations about their respective setup.
+This repository contains two directories, each with its own `README.md` file for detailed setup instructions.

-### frontend
+### Frontend

-classic nextjs implementation within the material ui 5 setup.
+A classic Next.js implementation with RainbowKit for wallet connection.

-### backend
+### Backend

-expressjs 4 with some default routes and examples.
+An Express.js 4 application with a cloud Redis database.

 ## Enjoy!